 - Please give an example of an engineering project or challenge that the applicant faced, and the resources they used in addressing it.

 - Assess this applicant’s ability to continue graduate education in an engineering field, based on your observations of how this candidate addresses advanced technical coursework and problems.

 You can provide a list of STEM courses taken at university and the required textbooks for these courses.
 This is used to assess your technical knowledge and your ability to join MIT-level graduate coursework on arrival at LGO.
 If you are applying to an engineering field where you do not have a bachelor’s degree in that exact field, we recommended you complete this section.

 The application provides space for two optional essays.
 The questions are:

-- Please provide any additional information you would like the Admissions Committee to know (200 words or less).
+- Please provide any additional information you would like the Admissions Committee to know that may be helpful in evaluating your candidacy.
+This is a truly optional space for you to address things like the recommenders you chose, your academic record, and other extenuating circumstance, if needed.
+(200 words or less).

 - The MIT LGO Admissions Committee invites you to share additional information on ONE of the following questions below using any format.
 You can use this space to tell us more about your passions for analytical projects, engineering innovations, or problem solving.
 If you make a video or other multimedia, keep it limited to 2:00 minutes total in length.
 If you use a multimedia presentation, please follow the instructions in the admissions system.